-1. Remove the wheel nuts and flat tire.
+1. Remove the wheel nuts and flat tire

-- 2. Wipe the mounting surfaces of the wheel with a clean cloth. - 3.
-Mount the compact spare tire. - 4.
-Screw the wheel nuts until they touch the lips around the mounting holes, and stop rotating. - 5.
-Lower the vehicle and remove the jack.
+2. Wipe the mounting surfaces of the wheel with a clean cloth.

+3. Mount the compact spare tire.

+4. Screw the wheel nuts until they touch the lips around the mounting holes, then stop rotating.

+5. Lower the vehicle and remove the jack.
 Tighten the wheel nuts in the order indicated in the image.
-Go around, tightening the nuts, two to three times in this order.
+Go around, tightening the nuts, two to three times in this order

-Wheel nut torque: 80 lbf·ft (108 N·m, 11 kgf·m)
+80 lbf·ft (108 N·m, 11 kgf·m)